Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansCivil RightsGovernment & Politics.
 In addition, it is included in the Former U.S. Presidents: #36 Lyndon B. Johnson series list.
 A significant historical date for this entry is March 25, 1965.

 Location.
 32° 22.654′ N, 86° 18.087′ W. Marker is in Montgomery, Alabama, in Montgomery County.
-Marker is at the intersection of Dexter Avenue and South Bainbridge Street, on the right when traveling east on Dexter Avenue.
+It is at the intersection of Dexter Avenue and South Bainbridge Street, on the right when traveling east on Dexter Avenue.
 Touch for map.
 Marker is at or near this postal address: 600 Dexter Avenue, Montgomery AL 36104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Black Members of the Alabama Legislature Who Served During The Reconstruction Period of 1868-1879 (within shouting distance of this marker); United States Flag Raised Over Alabama Capitol (within shouting distance of this marker); Selma-to-Montgomery March (within shouting distance of this marker); Populism / 1901 Constitution (within shouting distance of this marker); Segregation / Civil Rights (within shouting distance of this marker); Rural Life / Agricultural Economy (within shouting distance of this marker); Great Depression / New Deal
+At least 8 other markers are within walking distance of this marker: Black Members of the Alabama Legislature Who Served During The Reconstruction Period of 1868-1879 (within shouting distance of this marker); United States Flag Raised Over Alabama Capitol (within shouting distance of this marker); Selma-to-Montgomery March (within shouting distance of this marker); Populism / 1901 Constitution (within shouting distance of this marker); Segregation / Civil Rights (within shouting distance of this marker); Rural Life / Agricultural Economy (within shouting distance of this marker); Great Depression / New Deal

 Martin Luther King, Jr. image.
 Click for full size.